Babergh

 Weaving the Streets of Sudbury: Wool to Silk

-Join our blue badge guide as we weave our way around Sudbury’s cloth heritage.
+Join our Blue Badge Guide as we weave our way around Sudbury’s cloth heritage.
 Timber framed buildings, weavers cottages, medieval churches still stand proud today as evidence of weaving wool from the 13th century to Sudbury Silk in the present day.

 Woolverstone Hall